 So, my first project was to complete my book heartaches.
 Although I have been writing a deeply personal memoir wrought with pain and drama for around 20 years, I put that aside and decided to focus my energy on something that I could actually produce in the short term.
 This way, my insatiable need to share these things would be fulfilled.

 I’m very proud of my upcoming book heartaches and it’s not like any other book of poetry you may have read.
-It is of course, as all poetry should be, filled with emotion and conveys to the reader insight into what it means to have lived ones life in my shoes.
-I’m not famous, but that doesn’t mean there aren’t lessons to learn from my own mistakes and my own heartbreaks for the average gay joe.
+It is of course, as all poetry should be, filled with emotion and conveys to the reader insight into what it means to have lived one’s life in my shoes.
+I’m not famous, but that doesn’t mean there aren’t lessons to learn from my own mistakes and my own heartbreaks for the average gay Joe or Joette.
 Or, just to better understand one’s own personal heartbreaks from my autobiographical poetry book (I’m calling poetry memoir) and to better understand the human condition, period.

-I’m happier than I have been in a long time as I finally and feeling fulfilled from even this small book project.
+I’m happier than I have been in a long time as I finally am feeling fulfilled from even this small book project.
 It’s reanimated my spirit in a way that hasn’t been seen in a long time.
-I can’t wait to share what else I have in store, including my painstakingly written memoir Anathema which I hope to have published within the next 2 years.
+I can’t wait to share what else I have in store, including my painstakingly written memoir which I hope to have published within the next 2 years.

 It’s an exciting time for me and I’m happy to be right where I am.